creative-co/dockhero-docs/README.md

 $ heroku dh:wait  # requires CLI plugin installed - see below
 ```

-Once DockHero has been added a `DOCKHERO_HOST` setting will be available in the app configuration and will contain the hostname of the newly provisioned Docker Swarm cluster (currently a single AWS EC2 instance).
-This can be confirmed using the `heroku config:get` command.
+Once provisioned, you can find the address of your Docker Swarm among Heroku env variables:.

 ```term
 $ heroku config:get DOCKHERO_HOST